dannywade/net-textorial/README.md

 Under the hood, this tool is leveraging [Netmiko](https://github.com/ktbyers/netmiko) and [Textual](https://textual.textualize.io/).
 Thank you to all involved!

+If you'd like an overview of the tool, check out my [YouTube video](https://youtu.be/H8uGOIK2ZqY)!

 ## Features
 - **It just works**: Set your device CLI credentials as environment variables and let it rip!
 No need to define a device type!
 All device types are automagically determined using Netmiko's awesome `ssh_autodetect` module.
 - **Vendor agnostic**: This tool is not built for a particular vendor.
 With vendor-agnostic libraries being used under the hood, many different device vendors and device types are supported.
 See [Device Support](#device-support) section for more details.